Igigog/anomaly-modding-book/src/scripting/mcm.md

 # MCM

 ---

-The greatest victory is that which requires no battle. - Sun Tzu
+> "The greatest victory is that which requires no battle." - Sun Tzu

 ---